Capacity Analysis of Linear Operator Channels over Finite Fields: Capacity of Linear Operator Channels

 \end{lemma} \begin{IEEEproof} The lemma follows from $P_{Y|X}(\bY|\bX) = \Pr\{\mathbf{BD} H = \mathbf{BE}\} = \Pr\{\mathbf{D} H = \mathbf{E}\}$, where the last equality follows because $\mathbf B$ has full column rank. \end{IEEEproof}

-Recall that a DMC is defined to be symmetric \cite{gallager} if the set of outputs can be partitioned into subsets in such a way that for each subset the matrix of transition probabilities (using inputs as rows and outputs of the subset as columns) has the property that each row is a permutation of each other row and each column (if more than one) is a permutation of each other column.

-The matrix of transition probabilities of a LOC satisfies properties similar to these of a symmetric channel, but in general, a LOC is not a symmetric channel.
+Recall that a DMC is defined to be \emph{symmetric} \cite{gallager} if the set of outputs can be partitioned into subsets in such a way that for each subset the matrix of transition probabilities (using inputs as rows and outputs of the subset as columns) has the property that each row is a permutation of each other row and each column (if more than one) is a permutation of each other column.
+The transition matrix of a LOC satisfies properties similar to these of a symmetric channel, but in general, a LOC is not a symmetric channel.